-- Why Runners Should Incorporate Weightlifting into Their Training
+Why Runners Should Incorporate Weightlifting into their Training

-Why Runners Should Incorporate Weightlifting into Their Training
+Why Runners Should Incorporate Weightlifting into their Training

 Many runners focus solely on logging miles and improving their cardiovascular fitness, often overlooking the importance of strength training.
 However, incorporating weightlifting into a runner's training regimen can provide numerous benefits, leading to improved performance and reduced risk of injury.
 Here are some key reasons why runners should consider adding strength exercises to their routine:

-1. Enhanced Running Efficiency: Runners' weight training can help develop stronger muscles, tendons, and ligaments, which in turn leads to better running efficiency.
+1. Enhanced Running Efficiency: Runners weight training can help develop stronger muscles, tendons, and ligaments, which in turn leads to better running efficiency.
 This means that the body uses less energy to maintain the same pace, allowing for longer and faster runs with less fatigue.
 Running and weightlifting together create a well-rounded training program that maximizes performance gains.

 2. Injury Prevention: Strength training for runners helps to address muscle imbalances and weaknesses that can contribute to common running injuries.
 By incorporating runner strength exercises, individuals can build a more resilient body that is better equipped to handle the repetitive stress of running.